spinfish/css-snippets/README.md

 # CSS Snippets

-Feel free to use these in your theme, please do credit if possible!
+Feel free to use these in your theme, please do credit if possible!<br>
 To use a snippet, simply paste the following into your CSS:

 ```css